 The recommendations of the Audit Committee during the year were accepted by the Board.

-The Board of Directors of your Company has enunciated a code of conduct for theDirectors and Senior Management Personnel which has been circulated to all concerned andhas also been hosted on the companys website.
+The Board of Directors of your Company has formulated a code of conduct for theDirectors and Senior Management Personnel which was circulated to all concerned andhosted on the company's website.
 The code can be accessed at

 INTERNAL FINANCIAL CONTROLS

 Your Company has adequate Internal Financial Controls for ensuring the orderly andefficient conduct of its business including adherence to the Company's policiessafeguarding of its assets prevention and detection of frauds and errors accuracy andcompleteness of the accounting records and timely preparation of reliable financialinformation which is commensurate with the size of the Company and the nature of itsbusiness to protect the interests of the Company.

 PUBLIC PROCUREMENT POLICY FOR MSMEs